Updated: Mar 13

 The travancoricus is a species of freshwater pufferfish, from the Carinotetraodon genus, which is endemic to Kerala (was Travancore), Southwestern India.

-It is famous for its maximum known size of less than 25mm (0.98 inches), making it the smallest known species of pufferfish in the world.
+They are famous for their maximum known size of approximately 25mm (0.98 inches), making it the smallest known species of pufferfish in the world.

 In the wild

-The C.travancoricus is known to inhabit 13 different rivers, in addition to several estuaries, across Kerala and southern Karnataka in the Western Ghats of Peninsular India.
+Pea Puffers are known to inhabit at least 13 different rivers across Kerala and southern Karnataka, in the Western Ghats of Peninsular India.

 Pea Puffers are classified as ‘vulnerable’ on the IUCN Red List due to habitat loss, pollution, and over-fishing to supply the aquarium trade.
-They remain relatively common in some areas of India but it is becoming increasingly rarer in other areas where it is believed that the population has decreased by as much as 50%.
+They remain relatively common in some areas of India, but are becoming increasingly rarer in other areas where it is believed that the population has decreased by as much as 50% in recent years.